joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-11-1-pumpkin-time.md

 ### The Pumpkin Shuffle

-A round constitutes $N$ people counting themselves off around the circle until the last of them says $``N''$ and is eliminated for getting caught holding the David S. Pumpkin's hot pumpkin, and the next round begins with the person to their left.
+A round constitutes $N$ people counting themselves off around the circle until the last of them says $"N"$ and is eliminated for getting caught holding the David S. Pumpkin's hot pumpkin, and the next round begins with the person to their left.
 We're told that the first three people to be eliminated are positioned $18,$ $31,$ and $0$ positions to the left of the person who started their round and that there are $61$ people in the circle at the beginning of the game.

 Evidently, $N$ is bigger than the number of people, since it doesn't skip an equal number of people in the first three rounds.
 So, that counting $N$ positions ends the first round at position $19$ means that $N$ is equal to $19$ plus some number of multiples of the number of people, $P$.
 In other words